 How to Word Invitations For Special Events

-But the formal invitation is an important element of the total package of invitation letters and materials used for events.
-Invitations are presented in many different formats, including telephone calls, email, letters, hand-written stationery and formal invitations.
+A formal invitation is an important element of the total package used to promote an event.
+It can be presented in many different formats, including email, letters, hand-written stationery, and formal invitations.

 [Insert host name, title]

 [Insert event tagline if appropriate]

 [Insert email if appropriate]

 It's important for the designer to format the individual lines so they fit the available space.
 Plan to work closely with the designer to ensure that all the necessary information fits on the invitation in a visually appealing way.